cryotools/mantra/README.md

 # Running the MANTRA Evaluate Tool
 1. In the "evaluate" script, edit the variables "rgi_id", "start" and "finish" to meet your study subject:
-    - For "rgi_id" enter, well the RGI ID of the glacier.
+    - For "rgi_id" enter, well, the RGI ID of the glacier.
 In case you used the RGI shapefile provided with this repo, the initial values should work just fine.
     - "start" and "end" refer to period of time to investigate.
 Make sure to keep it short (max. ~six months) to avoid GEE stalling.
 2. Click "Save" and "Run".
 3. When GEE has finsihed loading, the dates for which adequate Landsat scenes are available can be selected (combo box on the top right of the map window).
 Details of the Landsat scenes can be investigated in the "Console" tab.